coderkemp/GraduateDeptWebsite-using-jQuery-Library/README.md

 4. Plugins Used
 jQuery UI Plugin
-   - jQuery UI is a set of user interface interactions, effects, widgets & themes built on top of the jQuery javascript library. whether building a highly interactive web application or adding a date picker to a form control. jQuery is the choice.
+   - jQuery UI is a set of user interface interactions, effects, widgets & themes built on top of the jQuery javascript library. whether building a highly interactive web application or adding a date picker to a form control, jQueryUI is the choice.

 jQuery Datatables Plugin
   -  It's a jQuery plugin which adds advanced features to any HTML table